Crni rizot – black risotto

 Squid or cuttlefish ink turns arborio rice a deep black to serve as a base for shellfish – clams, mussels, and scallops are all local favourites – with tomatoes, parsley and garlic.
 You’ll know that you’ve eaten well after this dish.
 Not only is it a deeply rich and satisfying dish that’s perfect after a hard day’s surfing or sailing, it can also leave a (temporary!) mark on your teeth and lips.

-When you order a crni rizot you’re asking for a genuine national classic that everyone cooks – think a British roast, or coq a vin in France - so it’s a good gauge of a restaurant’s skill and quality of ingredients.
+When you order a crni rizot you’re asking for a genuine classic Croatian national dish that everyone cooks – think a British roast, or coq a vin in France - so it’s a good gauge of a restaurant’s skill and quality of ingredients.
 Make sure you stay in Croatia for the wine you enjoy with it, a Pošip from anywhere in Dalmatia should give you a robust white with which to toast your chef.